 The Escape Hour

 Joy 94.9 Radio’s Escape Hour focuses on food and travel around the world.
 The Melbourne-based community radio station is an independent voice for the LGBTIQ community and enjoys over half a million listeners in Melbourne alone.
 It’s easy to see why.
 The Escape Hour is expertly presented and produced and include expert guests on topics as wide-ranging as Filipino food, Melbourne’s hidden secrets, Traveling With Your Cats, and Wine, Food and Travel In Georgia.
-One of the best podcasts for foodie travellers.
+One of the best podcasts for foodie travellers and anyone interested in deeper travel experiences and culture.

 Episodes to listen to: